Octopus Energy Launch the Tesla Energy Plan

 Tesla Energy Plan Modelled Annual Bill

 When comparing the annual cost of electricity between the Tesla Energy tariff, Octopus Go and some other tariffs offered by competing companies we get the interesting table below.
 This simulation assumes an average electricity usage of 3,400 kWh a year in a home with a Powerwall and no Solar PV array.
+Please note, to be eligible for the Tesla Energy Plan, you must have a solar PV array.
+We assumed no PV array for illustration purposes only.

 The Octopus Go tariff is a day/night tariff, offering electricity at 5p/kWh between 00:30 and 4:30 and 14p/kWh at other times.
 Export payments would be under the terms of the Smart Export Guarantee.
 The cheap night rate that Octopus Go offers allows a significant reduction in bills.
 The Powerwall can charge from the lower night rate, to be used later in the day when electricity prices are higher.